pratapram/unicornML/3_NLPClassifier/README.md

 ## 1. Create a S3 Bucket

 SageMaker typically uses S3 as storage for data and model artifacts.
 In this step you'll create a S3 bucket for this purpose.
 To begin, sign into the AWS Management Console, https://console.aws.amazon.com/.
+You can create a new S3 bucket for the ML training, or use the same S3 bucket.
+Be warned that the bucket we created in the first module of this workshop might more open permissions than what you need here.

 ### High-Level Instructions